 The Utopian Seed Project is a passion driven organization, with an incredible group of people who contribute diverse skills and knowledge to further our mission.

 Chris is a the founder of The Utopian Seed Project and loves growing and eating food.
-His book, The Whole Okra, was published in 2019, and a James Beard Award finalist in 2020.
+His book, The Whole Okra, won a James Beard Award for History, Research and Scholarship in 2020.
 He’s passionate about sustainable food systems, heritage seed saving, and surviving the apocalypse.

 Board Member | Chairperson

 Owner and founder of Sow True Seed, Carol is a visionary with a large heart and deep passion for building a secure and sustainable food system.
 As a lover of food and a long time gardener, Carol’s seed industry experience have helped The Utopian Seed Project launch itself into the Southeastern seed system.

 Board Member | Secretary